“Sir, finishing this fight…”

 Within the bowels of the Keyship, finally free from its long sojourn, the Master Chief’s COM systems immediately established a link with the UNSC battlenet.

-A tumultuous mess of emergency alerts, evacuation orders, and distress calls filled the Master Chief’s HUD, cycling through the final messages of the countless lost souls aboard vessels that flash-vaporised under the immensity of super-heated plasma – detonating into what might have looked like a thousand new stars flaring into existence from the surface of the planet.
+A tumultuous mess of emergency alerts, evacuation orders, and distress calls filled the Master Chief’s HUD, cycling through the final messages of the countless lost souls aboard vessels that flash-vaporised under the fire of super-heated plasma – detonating into what might have looked like a hundred new stars flaring into existence from the surface of the planet.

 “This is Spartan-117, can anyone hear me?
 Over.”